 How I replaced GTLR with a lean REST setup—token-based Google Drive integration using URLSession, safer secrets, and fewer moving parts.

-.
+GTLR is gone from my stack.
+I rebuilt file list, upload, and metadata calls with token-based Google Drive integration using pure REST and URLSession.
 The result: smaller binaries, clearer errors, and auth I actually understand.
 This post shows the moving pieces, pitfalls, and a copy-paste checklist you can apply today.
 For layout sanity while rebuilding screens, I leaned on Golden Scaling in Practice—pre-deciding anchors kept my UI and my head calm during refactors.

 Why token-based Google Drive integration?

-, I trade magical “it works” for transparent calls I can reason about.
+Libraries hide complexity—until they don’t.
+A direct REST approach gives you explicit control over scopes, refresh timing, and retries.
+With a short AuthService, I trade magical “it works” for transparent calls I can reason about.
 See my earlier context in LifeOS Dev Log: Drive Tokens & List/Grid Toggle for how this started.

 Core flow for token-based Google Drive integration